MaterializeInc/materialize/doc/user/sql/tail.md

 `tab-separated column values` | The row's columns' values separated by tab characters.
 `diff value` | Whether the record is an insert (`1`), delete (`-1`), or update (delete for old value, followed by insert of new value).
 `logical timestamp` | Materialize's internal logical timestamp.

+### AS OF

+You can choose a point in time to begin reporting events using `AS OF`.
+If you don't use `AS OF`, Materialize will pick a timestamp itself.

+### WITH SNAPSHOT

+If you specify `WITH SNAPSHOT`, a snapshot of the state of the system at the chosen timestamp will be reported in addition to any subsequent events.
+This means that you will see any updates that occur up to and including the chosen timestamp.

 ## Example